 10. Look after your chimney

-A messy job, but a worthwhile one, nonetheless.
 If you have an open fire or stove, make sure the outlet for fumes is clear to ensure that the system works effectively.
-You can do this yourself with a chimney brush or seek a local tradesperson to do it for you.
+You can do this yourself with a chimney brush or have it swept by a professional chimney sweep.
 Alternatively, if you have an open fireplace that is not in use, consider using a chimney balloon to fill the void to prevent cold air coming down and lowering the room temperature.
+Install and test carbon monoxide and smoke alarms.